-Stat Accounts are non-financial accounts that can be used to track Operational information, such as the number of Employees, number of tables/seats, and guest count, among others.
+Statistical Accounts are non-financial accounts that can be used to track operational information, such as the number of Employees, number of tables/seats, and guest count, among others.
 Once created, Stat Accounts can be posted to through the normal Journal Entry process; however, when a Stat Account is used, there will be no distribution for that detail as Stat Accounts do not post to the General Ledger.

 It is important to note that since Stat Accounts do not post to the General Ledger, they are one-sided entries and will not need to balance, and they can be entered in both open and closed periods.

 As of now, Guest Count and Transaction Count are the only Default Stat Accounts in the system that are automatically updated daily via a DSS Journal Entry.
 However, additional Stat Accounts can be created manually via the Import Tool.
 Click here to learn how to import Statistical Account data.

 The following are Stat Account Recommendations: